ADHD Diet on a Budget

-We make our own products out of simple household ingredients like vinegar, baking soda and essential oils.
-I’ve got an entire Pinterest board filled our favorite ideas.
+You can easily make our own products out of simple household ingredients like vinegar, baking soda and essential oils.
+Check out this Pinterest board filled with awesome ideas.

 Not only is this better for all of us, it saves A TON of money.
 “Green” cleaning products are very costly.
-I spend less than $5.00 a month on supplies to make my own cleaning products, seriously!
+You can spend less than $5.00 a month on supplies to make your own cleaning products, seriously!

 Start saving your spray bottles as you finish your current products.
-Then look for recipes to fill them up on your own.
+Then look for recipes to refill them on your own.

 Stockpile sale items

 Meat can go in the freezer, and snack items are usually well within their expiration date.
-Taking advantage of deep discounts is a big reason I am able to stay within our budget.
+Taking advantage of deep discounts can help you stay within your budget.

 When you are trying to tighten budget undoubtedly there will be things you just can’t purchase.
 Saying “No” to things can be hard, but usually these things are extras, anyway.

 There is a lesson in this for everyone.
 What a great time to have a conversation with your kids about needs vs. wants!